stalj/prg-basics/07-Arrays/06-Arrays.md

    Result: number 23 appears in the array
    ```

+1. A tuple in Python is an immutable, ordered collection of elements.
+Tuples are similar to lists, but unlike lists, once a tuple is created, its elements cannot be modified, added, or removed.

-1. Write a program that creates a tuple containing single word ‘computation’.
+   Write a program that creates a tuple containing a single word ‘computation’.
 Save a tuple in a variable.
 Then, display the type of the variable.

 1. Write a program that displays the tuple (10,20,30,40,50) in reverse order.
 Sample result: